 Awesome team, funny moments to remember!

-In the sparetime, I started a personal short movie with Emanuele “Felt in the Box”, using my puppets design for the characters
+In the sparetime, I started a personal short movie “Felt in the Box”, using my puppets design for the characters

-The idea was pretty cool but in the meantime…things started to be a little too complicated and we had to stop the production
+The idea was pretty cool but in the meantime…things started to be a little too complicated and I had to stop the production

 -The magic of Winx-

-Just after the end of the movie’s production, we started the Season 5 of the very successful tv show for kids “Winx”
+Just after the end of the movie’s production, I started the Season 5 of the very successful tv show for kids “Winx”

 First we animated the Transformation Sequence, I made part of Stella and Tecna sequence!
 Very funny to do!
 I loved that rigs, so well done, full of controls in order to don’t put limits to an animator’s imagination! 😀

 We were responsible for layouts and animations and the production was like….5/6 months long

 (me and my sister in the Rainbow Magic Land Theme Park)

 After Winx, I felt to be ready to try an experience abroad and I moved to France